NiJaree Canady

-NiJaree Canady (born July 30, 2003) is an American college softball pitcher for Texas Tech.
-She previously played at Stanford.
+NiJaree Canady (born July 30, 2003) is an American professional softball pitcher for the Texas Volts of the Athletes Unlimited Softball League (AUSL).
+She played college softball at Stanford and Texas Tech.
 As a freshman in 2023, she was named NFCA National Freshman of the Year.
 As a sophomore in 2024, she was named USA Softball Collegiate Player of the Year.

 High school career

 Canady attended Topeka High School in Topeka, Kansas, where she was a two-sport athlete, playing both basketball and softball.

 In basketball, during her freshman year in 2018, she averaged 20.6 points and 10.6 rebounds per game and led the Trojans to a 22–3 record.
 During her sophomore year in 2019, she averaged 18.8 points and 10.2 rebounds per game and led the Trojans to a 23–0 record, before the postseason was canceled due to the COVID-19 pandemic.
 During her junior year in 2020, she averaged a league-best 20.6 points and 12.3 rebounds per game and led the Trojans to a 23–2 record and a second-place finish at the 6A state tournament.
 She was named first team All-League, first team All-City, and first team All-State all three years of playing basketball.

 In softball, during her junior year in 2021, she posted a 21–0 record with a 0.26 ERA and 232 Strikeouts in 107 2/3 innings.
 Offensively she hit .478 with 13 home runs and 49 RBI.
 In the Class 6A state tournament, she struck out 16 batters in each of three tournament games, and gave up just six hits and no earned runs at the tournament, to help the Trojans win their first ever state championship.
 She was subsequently named the Kansas Softball Gatorade Player of the Year.
 On October 12, 2021, Canady announced her commitment to Stanford, and would forgo her senior year of basketball to focus on softball.
 During her senior year in 2022, she posted a 13–1 record with a 0.84 ERA and 163 strikeouts in 74 2/3 innings.
 Offensively she hit .530 with seven home runs, 37 runs scored, and 42 RBI.
 She helped lead the Trojans to a second straight Class 6A state championship.
 Following the season, she was named Kansas Softball Gatorade Player of the Year for the second consecutive year.